thewatsound/theworldaccordingtosound.github.io/pages/hiring.md

 <li>Locate audio festivals and conferences where we could perform/present</li>
 <li>Establish partnerships with progressive organizations and critical media outlets to produce and distribute documentaries about capitalism and inequality</li>
 <li>Coordinate with organizations for the blind to create and distribute content</li>
+<li>Keep a detailed document of dates, contacts, and outreach plan</li>
   </ul>

 <i>Secondary Objectives</i>